cj-mills/christianjmills/_posts/2020-12-8-Basic-In-Game-Style-Transfer-Tutorial.md

 ### Create `ToTexture2D()` Method

 We'll make a new method to copy the data from a `RenderTexture` to a new `Texture2D`.
 We'll need to call this method before performing both the preprocessing and postprocessing steps.
-This method will take in the source `RenderTexture` and the format for the new Texture2D.
+The method will take in the source `RenderTexture` and the format for the new `Texture2D`.

 ![toTexture2D_method](..\images\basic-in-game-style-transfer-tutorial\toTexture2D_method.png)